akellermann97/brot-dev/content/posts/disposable-camera-guide.md

  There was also an issue I had where the frame counter showed 3 or 4 while the camera actually had run out of film already.
 I suspect that's why the last frame in the camera—pictured below—seems to have a light leak in it.
 I recommend going with the Fuijfilm.
 But don't buy the waterproof version.
 That version is missing a flash—So you can't shoot at night—and has even more plastic in front of the lens, so you get worse image quality.

 {{< figure src="/img/disposable/00680001.jpg" class="normal" caption="Light Leak in last frame of the Kodak Funsaver" >}}

+## How to shoot with a disposable

+- Turn your flash on
+- Make sure your finger isn't in front of the lens
+- Keep the camera relatively still
+- Keep your subject within 4-8ft of the camera

+Disposables have **no** range in dark lighting conditions.
+Anything that's more than 10ft away is going to be lost to the darkness of night if you're shooting in low light, even with flash.

+Make sure your finger isn't blocking the lens.
+Especially if someone else is taking the photo, keep an eye out for that.

+The box states 6ft to infinity is in focus, but I found a bit closer than that works too.
+Selfies can work too sometimes, but they will be slightly blurry.
+Getting further away than that and you'll find the flash power drops off very quickly.

+{{< figure src="/img/disposable/78240006.jpg" class="normal" caption="Subject beautifully lit, but the background disappears into complete darkness" >}}

+### Flash on as default

+Shoot the camera with the flash on.
+On cloudy days, you might be surprised to find that your shots will come out underexposed if you rely on natural light.
+The aperture on disposable cameras is too small to let in enough light.
+If you're ever unsure, you should shoot with the flash on.
+Film has a much greater latitude in preserving highlights than in recovering shadows.

+{{< figure src="/img/disposable/00680014.jpg" class="normal" caption="Shot in overcast conditions, note the grain from having the film scan pushed by the lab.
+Colors are muted and shadows lifted." >}}

+Disposables can be shot in bright full sun and you'll get some great results.
+I don't see many people reaching for a disposable camera during the day, but the results are good.
+The focus distance doesn't change, so you'll still want to be ~6ft away from your subject to have good sharpness in your shot.
+In the summer and clear skies, you can shoot without flash.
+Again, when in doubt, use flash.

+{{< figure src="/img/disposable/07570027.jpg" class="normal" >}}

 # Film Dev/Scan Shops in NYC